n., plural: trophic levels

 Not all predators though have a diet exclusive of meat.
 Their diet may also include plant materials.
 Animals that feed on both plants and animals are called omnivores.
 Omnivores may also derive their nutrition from fungi, algae, and bacteria.
 (3) Compared with other animal groups such as carnivores and herbivores, omnivores lack distinctive specializations in acquiring and processing food.(4)

-Carnivorous plants (e.g. insectivorous plants like Venus flytrap and pitcher plant) may also be included in this group.
+Carnivorous plants (e.g. insectivorous plants like Venus flytrap and pitcher plants) may also be included in this group.
 These plants are capable of predation as another means to obtain nutrients besides photosynthesis.
 Marine organisms that feed on zooplankton are also regarded as secondary consumers.
 Examples include crabs, whales, and lobsters.

 Other trophic levels

 The organism that feeds on a secondary consumer is called a tertiary consumer and the one that eats on a tertiary consumer is referred to as a quaternary consumer.
 The tertiary consumers and the quaternary consumers occupy trophic levels 4 and 5, respectively.

 The last of the trophic level is occupied by decomposers, such as detritivores.
 They feed on dead plants and animal matter.
 Detritivores are decomposers that specifically fragment to consume their food.
 Examples of detritivores are worms, millipedes, dung flies, woodlice, and slugs.
 Other decomposers include fungi and bacteria.
 They consume nutrients at the molecular level as opposed to other consumers that eat their food and digest them.
 These decomposers rely on readily available nutrients in the simplest form, e.g. materials that have been digested or substrates derived from deceased or rotting organisms.
 Parasites that feed on available organic materials but do not necessarily kill the host may also be included in this group.